-In line with the mission of the Center of Energy and Technology at Skoltech, this research in energy conversion can provide a cost-efficient ESS converter and it can be used to enhance frequency control capabilities of the grid.
-To conclude, a relevant contribution in the field of low-voltage MMC was made with this PhD research work.
+In line with the mission of the Center of Energy and Technology at Skoltech, this research in energy conversion can provide an efficient MMC-based ESS converter and it can be used to enhance frequency control capabilities of the grid.
+To conclude, a relevant contribution to the field of low-voltage MMCs was made with this PhD research work.